ezEngine/docs-src/pages/docs/appendix/third-party-code.md

 AngelScript is an extremely flexible cross-platform library designed to allow applications to extend their functionality through external scripts.

-It is non-essential for the engine, but adds powerful functionality for writing [custom code with AngelScript (TODO)](../custom-code/angelscript/angelscript-overview.md).
+It is non-essential for the engine, but adds powerful functionality for writing [custom code with AngelScript](../custom-code/angelscript/angelscript-overview.md).

 ## Assimp